How To Use a Pressure Cooker – An Ultimate Step-by-step Guide

 The second type has a modern approach in the design.
 This type also includes spring valves with a closed, sealed system.

-These are some common parts that every pressure cooker comes with.
+These are some common parts that all pressure cookers come with.

 Pressure cooker regulator: This part is also called a weight valve or a safety valve.
 It is made to prevent the pressure reaches a dangerous level.
 It also maintains the cooking pressure and releases a sound after a specific steam pressure is gained.